hckhanh/DesignPatternExamples/README.md

 The examples of Design patterns

-The list of patterns available:
+The list of available patterns:
 -----
 |     Pattern     | C#  | C++ |
 |:---------------:|:---:|:---:|